ACquantclub/algo-trading-platform/README.md

 ## Overview
-This repository contains the platform and resources for the Amherst College Quant Competittion: Algorithmic Trading Case, where participants develop portfolio allocation strategies across a diverse set of global stocks.
+This repository contains the platform and resources for the Amherst College Quant Competition: Algorithmic Trading Case, where participants develop portfolio allocation strategies across a diverse set of global stocks.

 ## Competition Structure
 - **Objective**: Develop algorithms for optimal portfolio allocation